 Mountain experience required.
 Trail at high altitude.
+Close to no asphalt, mostly single track.
 Glacier with ice and rocks.
 Snow patches present.
 Not very technical, but significant exposed moutainsides and almost no cover from weather throughout the day.
 Several locations to drop out in case of emergency.

 You don't have to run alone!
 Share your GPS Live Tracking link with your loved ones!
 As a fully fledged ski resort Sulden and Trafoi have a host of chairlifts, the biggest cable railway in the Alps and a gondola to bring your loved ones on the track so they can support you on your journey.
 They can follow you with binoculars when you descend down the slopes of Mount Ortler or climb up the gruesome Passo dello Stelvio while having a drink at one of the many mountain huts on the track.